 Suncorp aspires to be one of the most inclusive places to work in Australia and New Zealand by providing an open, inclusive and accessible work environment for all its people regardless of age, gender, sexuality, ability or cultural background.

-The Suncorp Diversity and Inclusion Policy is available on the governance & policies section of our website.
+The Suncorp Diversity and Inclusion Policy is available in the governance and policies section of our website.

 Gender diversity

 Suncorp's commitment to gender equality is reflected in Suncorp's progress towards our gender equality goals.